acolite-d/interview-challenge/README.md

 Below are all the tasks/expectations required to complete this challenge.
 These tasks are not listed in any defined order, and you may go about these tasks in any order you see best:

-**NOTE: For those that want to run this code to demonstrate, please conduct Alembic migrations after docker-compose up!**
+**NOTE: For those that want to run this code to demonstrate, please conduct Alembic migrations after docker-compose up! alembic upgrade head**

 **Please organize these tasks and update the ReadMe based on the order you complete them!**